Salmon Fishing In Michigan: A Complete Guide

 Options For River Fishing Salmon

-Walk and Wade is one method used by most anglers especially if you don’t have a boat.
-There are many public access areas along most rivers and we discuss this more on our Michigan Rivers Page – Coming soon.
+Walk and Wade is one method used by most anglers, especially if you don’t have a boat.
+There are many public access areas along most rivers.

 A better option is to drift the rivers by boat which can get you away from crowds and into a lot more salmon that are not bothered by other anglers.
-River boats can also get you through miles of private property that anglers on foot can’t access.
+Inflatable portable river boats can also get you through miles of private property sections that other anglers on foot can’t access.
+This often means more fish.

 What Month Do Salmon Run In Michigan?